Comprehensive guides

 • Proof of accommodation (hotel reservation, homestay address)

 Good to know Document checks upon arrival are generally quick and courteous.
-If you have your passport, return ticket, and hotel reservation, you should pass through immigration without difficulty.
-"Proof of sufficient funds" is almost never requested in practice – your bank card in your wallet is sufficient.
+If you have your passport, return ticket, and hotel reservation, you will pass through immigration without difficulty.
+"Proof of sufficient funds" is almost never requested in practice; your bank card in your wallet is usually sufficient.

 Organizing your luggage